 Put a herb sachet inside your suitcase

-I also keep the drying sachets that often come with foods or tea bags and throw them inside the suitcase, my Tumi even came with some, just to keep moisture at bay, especially if traveling through tropical countries.
+I also keep the drying sachets that often come with foods or tea bags to absorb the moisture, and throw them inside the suitcase, my trusted Tumi carry on bag even came with some, just to keep moisture at bay, especially if traveling through tropical countries.

 There are many options of wrinkle-free clothes out there.
-Besides the obvious and labeled as non-wrinkle, you can find ideal travel clothes made from high quality fabrics.
+Besides the obvious clothing labeled as non-wrinkle, you can find travel clothes made from high quality fabrics that are naturally non-wrinkle or which wrinkle less.

 This is one of the most useful packing hacks for clothes!

-Packing light is possible!
-The secret is versatility.
 There are clothes made specifically to be worn in many ways.
 You don’t have to pack a dress, a skirt and a scarf, instead pack one multi-functional garment that covers all of them.
-For example, I have a dress that can be worn in 20 different ways!
+For example, I have a dress that can be worn in 20 different ways so can testify to the greatness of this travel packing tip.

 Convertible clothing is great for travel and it means more room in your bag.
-Although some versatile clothes can come in high prices, we believe it’s worth spending a few extra bucks keeping in mind that you will get many outfits using the same item.
+Although some versatile clothes can come with a high price tag, we believe it’s worth spending a few extra bucks keeping in mind that you will get many outfits using the same item.

 Keep you necklaces from tangling